yevgeniyilyin/aws-certification/architect-pro/architect-pro-notes.md

 📒https://aws.amazon.com/blogs/apn/category/aws-server-migration-service/
 📒https://docs.aws.amazon.com/server-migration-service/latest/userguide/application-migration.html

 AWS Server Migration Service automates the migration of your on-premises **VMware vSphere**, **Microsoft Hyper-V/SCVMM**, and **Azure virtual machines** to the AWS Cloud.
-AWS SMS incrementally replicates your server VMs as cloud-hosted Amazon Machine Images (AMIs) ready for deployment on Amazon EC2.
+AWS SMS **incrementally** replicates your server VMs as cloud-hosted Amazon Machine Images (AMIs) ready for deployment on Amazon EC2.
+So SMS can upload the servers while the data center cluster is still running.
+The data center cluster must be shut down prior to the final incremental sync of all the VMs only.

 SMS is **agentless** service